 There are many military benefits that a spouse filing for divorce in California may receive from a military member.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing military divorce and issues related to service member’s benefits.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Military Benefits Eligibility